The Beautiful Girls (Mad Men): Plot

 The episode opens with Don's negotiating a lunchtime meeting.
 In the next scene, he and Faye are having vigorous sex in his apartment.
 Each has a business meeting that afternoon; Don tells Faye his is with Secor Laxatives, but client confidentiality prevents Faye from satisfying Don's curiosity about whom she is meeting, as the client is another agency's.

 With Joyce's help, Abe Drexler "bumps into" Peggy at the local bar, where the two engage in a conversation about race and feminism.
 After Abe reacts dismissively to Peggy's assertions that women have it as bad as African-Americans, she leaves angry.
 The next day, Abe arrives at Sterling Cooper Draper Pryce with an article he has written about corporate injustice towards women, titled "Nuremberg on Madison Avenue".
 When she reads the story, Peggy explodes in anger, as the article could get her fired.

 After Roger learns that Joan's husband is being shipped off to Vietnam, Roger and Joan go to a diner to commiserate with each other.
 While walking through a dangerous part of town, on Broadway, Roger and Joan are mugged at gunpoint.
 The mugger takes Roger's wallet and watch, Joan's purse, and Roger and Joan's rings.
 Roger calms Joan in an alleyway, where in the heat of the moment, the two have sex.

 Don has to deal with several crises at once.
 The elderly Miss Blankenship dies at her desk while he is meeting with Fillmore Auto Parts.
 The grief-stricken Sterling Cooper Draper Pryce employees quietly remove the corpse without the Fillmore clients' knowing.
 Additionally, Sally arrives at the agency after being found as a stowaway on the train.
-Betty refuses to pick up her child, forcing Don to ask Faye to handle Sally.
-Faye does not have much parental chemistry with Sally, leading Faye to lash out at Don for forcing her into a high-pressure situation with his daughter.
+Betty refuses to pick up her child, which prompts Don to ask Faye to handle Sally.
+Faye does not have much parental chemistry with Sally, leading Faye to lash out at Don for pushing her into a high-pressure situation with his daughter.
 When Betty finally arrives to pick up Sally, Sally runs away, refusing to go with her.
 She falls on the floor and Don's new secretary, Megan, comforts her.
 Sally then reluctantly goes home with Betty.

 Later, the ladies of the agency leave the office one-by-one.
 Joan, Peggy, and Faye walk into the same elevator car as the doors close on them.